About

 I joined Stillwaters Veterinary Care in August 2020 to extend our end-of-life services to Ithaca and the surrounding areas.
 It is an honor and a privilege to help families through the difficult transition of saying goodbye to their beloved pets.
 While we do share in the sadness of each family's loss, it is also heartwarming to see the beautiful bond that families share with their four-legged companions, and we strive to make this stage of their journey as peaceful as possible.

 I am originally from Cincinnati, Ohio, and I earned my Bachelor of Science degree at Denison University in central Ohio.
 I then moved to Massachusetts where I completed a dual degree program at Tufts University, earning my Doctor of Veterinary Medicine and Master of Public Health degrees in 2013.
 After graduation, I moved to Rochester, where I completed a one year rotating internship followed by a one year internal medicine internship at Veterinary Specialists and Emergency Service.
 I am a graduate of the Companion Animal Euthanasia Training Academy.
-I am also a Fear Free Certified Professional, trained in the gentle handling of your beloved pet.
+I am also a Fear Free Certified Veterinary Professional, trained in the gentle handling of your beloved pet.
 In 2015, I joined Colonial Veterinary Hospital (now VCA Colonial) in Ithaca, where I worked as a full-time general practice veterinarian for five years.
 I have since transitioned to a part-time general practice role so that I can also provide end-of-life services through Stillwaters.

 Outside of work you may find me on the hiking trails with my fiance, Derek, and our handsome mutt, Finnegan.
 I enjoy all things outdoors when it is above freezing (and have even learned to appreciate bundled walks in the snow), and I dabble in yoga and have participated in a few of Cayuga Lake's sprint triathlons.
 I also volunteer with the Street Dog Coalition where I met Kim, who graciously introduced me to Stillwaters.
 I feel very fortunate to be a member of this compassionate and dedicated team.